All Episodes

 He threw the Birchers out of the conservative movement, thereby sparing the conservative movement any association and accompanying embarrassment.

-He just, I mean, he filled him.
+He just, I mean, he fillet them.

-He wrote piece after piece, he sent he sent the Birchers packing.
+He sent the Birchers packing.

-Well, there are, I think, elements of the conservative intellectual movement today who are looking to be the next Buckley excommunicating the next Bircher.
+Well, there are, I think, elements of the conservative intellectual movement today who are looking to be the next Buckley, excommunicating the next Bircher, whoever it might be, movement, individual, what have you.

-Even though Palin's not a Bircher by any stretch, he's not a conspiracy cook or theorist.
+He's not a conspiracy cook or theorist.

-He was not he was not disdainful.
+He was not, he was not disdainful.

-Buckley, Buckley um, I remember invited me, I don't want to make this about me.
+I don't want to make this about me.

-And there's still a lot of people trying to be Buckley today throughout the uh literary conservative intelligentsia.
+And there's still a lot of people trying to be Buckley today throughout the literary conservative intelligentsia.

-But I uh for me to sit here and to say that the Washington uh intellectual elite uh feels the same way about me that they do Sarah.
+But I, for me to sit here and to say that the Washington intellectual elite feels the same way about me that they do, Sarah, I'm not, I have a lot of people who tell me that, but I don't, I don't even want to go there.

-That this because this this is not about me.
+This, because this is not about me.

-There's not a political story about me that this is this is Palin being the Al Sharpton of the our version of Al Sharpton.
+This is Palin being the Al Sharpton of our version of Al Sharpton.

 How's this not really a compliment?